 Seek professional support — Take care of your mental health.
 Sometimes you may need professional help to be and to recognize your best self.
 Talk to a coach or other mental healthcare provider who can help.

-Look for the positive this year.
-2020 was a time of upheaval.
-This year, in 2021, we can prepare ourselves for whatever may come by seeking out the positive and embracing it.
-When you are intentional about looking for the good around you, you’re likely to find it.
+This past year was a time of adjustment to our new normal.
+Moving into next year, let’s prepare ourselves for whatever may come by looking for the positive and embracing it.
+When you are intentional about seeking out the good around you, you’re likely to find it.